vert-x/mod-lang-clojure/docs/core_manual_clojure.md

 To write data to an HTTP request, you invoke the `vertx.stream/write` function.
-This function can be invoked multiple times before the request is ended. `write` can either take anything Bufferable, or a String and encoding:
+This function can be invoked multiple times before the request is ended. `write` can either take anything bufferable, or a String and encoding:

 Example: